 So what can you do?
 Think about what your child absolutely needs to know to understand what the virus is and what to do about it.
 If you have your own questions about the coronavirus, check reliable sources, such as the Centers for Disease Control and Prevention, which offers a range of information about the virus.
 The World Health Organization's myth busters page can help you give correct answers to some surprising questions and misinformation that is spreading.

-Four questions children may have about the new coronavirus
+Four questions children may have about the coronavirus

 Before you start, ask what your child knows so far in case you need to clarify anything, and find out what questions your child has.
 Below are four common questions your child might ask and suggested responses.

-How do you catch this coronavirus?
+How do you catch the coronavirus?
 The virus spreads like the flu, or a cold or cough.
 If a person who has the coronavirus sneezes or coughs, germs that are inside the body come outside of the body.
-That’s because sneezes and coughs can send germs into the air.
+That's because sneezes and coughs can send tiny drops carrying germs into the air.

-Kids and grownups can try their best to stay healthy by practicing these healthy behaviors:
+Kids and grownups can try their best to stay healthy by continuing their usual activities and practicing these healthy behaviors:

 - Sneeze or cough into tissues (and throw them away) or sneeze or cough into your elbow.
 This helps keep germs from traveling and making other people sick.